Skip to main content

 A campaign is losing at least 20% of search impression share to budget, AND it is profitable over the last 14 days.
 The campaign is performing but the daily cap is the bottleneck.
 Lifting the budget is the right move.

 Default formula.
-Search budget lost impression share is at least 20%, AND 14 day campaign ROAS is positive (revenue greater than cost).
+Search budget lost impression share is at least 20%, AND campaign ROAS over the last 14 days is positive (revenue greater than cost).

 Losing impression share to competitors